AKEDO (AKE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 AKEDO Historical Price

-According to the latest data gathered on AKEDO live price page, the current price of AKEDO is 0.001420USD.
+According to the latest data gathered on AKEDO live price page, the current price of AKEDO is 0.001385USD.
 The circulating supply of AKEDO(AKE) is

 In the past 24 hours, AKEDO has shown a price movement of